 PILLARS OF THE EARTH

 Pillars of the Earth brought us a murderous romp from the civil war that engulfed England under the reign of King Stephen.
-This was the beginning of the Templar era and a very violent time for England, often called the great anarchy.
+It was a period called The Great Anarchy that tore families apart and reduced some aristocrats to outlaw status.
+This was at the beginning of the Templar era and a very violent time for England.
 I loved this series – absolutely faultless.

 THE DEVIL’S CROWN